-I would like to use today’s blog to write about writing blogs.
-But it’s actually about much more.
-It’a about how to reach a goal.This posting is my 773rd blog, a number far exceeding my original intention to write 10 blogs as a means of overcoming a lifelong fear of writing anything.What began as a form of therapy, led to the self-publishing of a book and then continued as a weekly exercise until August 2013 when I decided to add a second weekly blog to my postings.My two-blogs-a-week habit continued for 296 consecutive weeks until earlier this month when, at the suggestion of a trusted advisor, I decided to go back to my original one-blog-a-week habit.In the early days writing each blog was excruciatingly painful.
-That was followed by discomfort until the last few years when my writing began to feel natural.Their writing part has become easy, the challenge each week is to come up with a new topic and I have often felt the urge to quit writing blogs completely.
+This posting is my 773rd blog, a number far exceeding my original intention to write 10 blogs as a means of overcoming a lifelong fear of writing anything.
+What began as a form of therapy, led to the self-publishing of a book, and then continued as a weekly exercise until August 2013 when I decided to add a second weekly blog to my postings.

-Sticking to A Goal
+Sticking to a Goal

 But I won’t, I will continue to write each blog because doing so has become a habit.
 As a Habits Coach I have long encouraged my clients to evaluate all those things they do repeatedly and determine which bring benefit to the lives in which don’t.
-There is a confidence in me that is borne from knowing that in 9 years I have not once, even while being sick and, on one occasion, hospitalized, allowed a single week to pass by without posting a blog.
+There is a confidence in me that is born from knowing that in 9 years I have not once, even while being sick and, on one occasion, hospitalized, allowed a single week to pass by without posting a blog.

 Not About Other People

-How to Reach A Goal
+How to Reach a Goal

 To those who would like to bring change to their lives, I offer these easy to follow steps:1.
 Select one change you would like.2.
 Determine what you must do to bring it about.3.
 Decide how often you must do it.4.
 Do it.5.
 Do it again.6.
-And again.Until you have done it 773 times.Then keep doing it.Till we read again.
+And again.Until you have done it 773 times.Then keep doing it.